yesgee/socialights/final-report.md

 #### Quality metrics

-* Number of Users the Game can support and Scalability aspect.
+* The game can support a large number of users and is scalable and flexible.
 * No delay in answering the question and getting feedback from the lights.
 * The entire application along with the hue lights is user-friendly and easy to use.